 It is strongly recommended that any Stateful Packet Inspection be turned off for access to any centrastage.net address, and that all attempts possible are made to guarantee that TCP connections to the cc.centrastage.net addresses are not terminated in cases of inactivity (these connections may be inactive for up to 180 seconds at a time if no client activity is detected).

-On Windows devices, you can control whether VNC is allowed globally or on a per-site basis.
-Refer to VNC Settings.
+On Windows devices, you can control whether VNC is allowed globally.
+Refer to VNC Settings in the legacy UI and VNC Integration in the New UI.
 When VNC is allowed, Datto RMM installs a VNC (Virtual Network Computing) server as part of the Agent.
 However, this service is not configured to be open.
 The VNC server is configured to only listen for connection requests that come from the local device itself, and not the internet.
 As such, only the Datto RMM Agent is able to communicate with it, with the connections occurring through Datto's own secured tunnel server network.

 Datto RMM runs on a hardened Ubuntu Linux platform, with all instances launched from a patched and maintained Elastic Block Storage (EBS) image based on an original provided by Canonical Ltd. All instances exist for a maximum of one release cycle before being terminated and replaced by a newly instantiated server.
 This ensures consistency across all servers in the Datto RMM platform and provides a base level of security without the need to worry about missing critical patches or configuration for each server.